 In the end, those with higher concentrations of GABA, known as the "inhibitory" neurotransmitter, in the hippocampus region of the brain, were best at blocking unwanted thoughts or memories.
 The hippocampus is one of the areas of the brain responsible for memory, and it plays an important role in decision-making.
 Meaning, when GABA is released in the brain, it has the capacity to override activities of other parts of the brain (like the part replaying those intrusive thoughts, images, and memories.)

 Not enough GABA in the brain, on the other hand, might mean negative thoughts slip through the the neurotransmitter's "safety net."
 Big Think writes, "Caffeine inhibits the release of GABA in the brain, so one way to conceptualize what a GABA deficiency might feel like is to imagine that jittery, hyperactive feeling when you drink too much coffee."

 Why GABA Matters

 Identifying the neurotransmitter that is most likely the key to regulating rumination is significant because it narrows the origin of an issue scientists have been focusing on for years.
-It also means science just got one step closer to possible treatments by honing the GABA neurotransmitter.
-Before, scientists could only point toward the fact that the brain was somehow responsible.
+It also means science just got one step closer to possible treatments by honing in on the GABA neurotransmitter.

 "Our study suggests that if you could improve GABA activity within the hippocampus, this may help people to stop unwanted and intrusive thoughts," explain the researchers.